 IN THIS ARTICLE

-When a health care practitioner identifies symptoms suggestive of pancreatitis, specific questions are asked about the person's symptoms, lifestyle and habits, and medical and surgical history.
-The answers to these questions and the results of the physical examination allow the health care practitioner to rule out some conditions and make the correct diagnosis.
+When a health-care professional identifies symptoms suggestive of pancreatitis, specific questions are asked about the person's symptoms, lifestyle and habits, and medical and surgical history.
+The answers to these questions and the results of the physical examination allow the health-care professional to rule out some conditions and make the correct diagnosis.

 In most cases, laboratory tests are needed.
 The tests check the functioning of several body systems, including the following:

 Results of the blood tests may be inconclusive if the pancreas is still making digestive enzymes and insulin.